 The standard minimum payment formula at most major issuers is either a flat dollar floor (commonly $25–$35) or a percentage of the current balance (typically 1–2%), whichever is greater.
 As your balance declines, the minimum declines with it.
 A declining minimum feels like relief.
 Financially, it is the opposite: a lower minimum means less principal is being attacked each month, which means the balance declines more slowly, which keeps your interest charges elevated for longer.

-According to the CFPB's Consumer Credit Card Market Report, a significant share of revolving cardholders pay only the minimum or near-minimum each month — a behavior the report connects directly to long-term balance persistence on accounts that never fully pay down.
+According to the Consumer Financial Protection Bureau’s Consumer Credit Card Market research, a significant share of revolving cardholders pay only the minimum or near-minimum monthly — a pattern directly associated with long-term balance persistence and elevated total interest costs over the life of the account.

 This is the mechanism behind payment anchoring: when a lender presents a minimum payment number, that number becomes the psychological reference point.
-Research consistently shows that anchored numbers exert gravitational pull on actual behavior — even when the person knows the anchor is financially suboptimal.
+Behavioral finance research consistently shows that anchored numbers exert significant influence on actual payment behavior — even when the person knows the anchor is financially suboptimal.
 The minimum is not a recommendation.
 It is the floor of what keeps your account from going delinquent.
-Treating it as a target is the single most expensive financial decision most Americans make without realizing they are making it.
+Treating it as a target is one of the most expensive financial decisions many Americans make without realizing they are making it.

 The $0 paycheck budget method directly neutralizes payment anchoring by replacing the lender’s number with your own assigned number — one that is calculated from your actual income and expenses, not from the issuer’s revenue model.